-Over the last few years, the Competition and Markets Authority (CMA) have stepped up their efforts to crackdown on price fixing in the UK.
+The UK Competition and Markets Authority (CMA) has stepped up its efforts to crack down on price-fixing in the UK.
 We've got five tips for staying compliant.

-In the UK, businesses and their owners, managers, and employees, must not discuss the prices they are going to charge their customers with their competitors.
+In the UK, businesses and their owners, managers, and employees, must not discuss the prices they will charge their customers with their competitors.

 A company would be breaking the law if they agree with another business: